terwb/DataValidate/README.md

-# DataValidator
+# DataValidate

-DataValidator is a lightweight Swift framework for validating common user input fields such as email, password, phone number, and more.
+DataValidate is a lightweight Swift framework for validating common user input fields such as email, password, phone number, and more.

 ## Features